Benson Ford: Death and survivors

 Benson Ford Sr., with a history of heart problems, died of a heart attack on July 27, 1978, a week after his 59th birthday, aboard his yacht "Onika", docked at the resort community of Cheboygan, Michigan (originally an Ojibwe Chippewa Anishinaabe indigenous settlement, later resettled as Duncan City) where he was living at the time, primarily summers, and at other times, on Lake Hudson, near the northern tip of Michigan's Lower Peninsula.
 His wife Edith was with him on their yacht when he suffered his fatal heart attack.
 Benson is buried in Woodlawn Cemetery in Detroit, Michigan, with his brother William Clay Ford Sr., chairman of the Board of the Henry Ford Museum and owner of the Detroit Lions football team (Died 2014), and sister Josephine Clay Ford, a noted philanthropist (died 2005).
 However, not his eldest brother Henry Ford II "Hank The Deuce", President, CEO, and chairman of the Board of Directors of Ford Motor Company (died 1987), who was married three times, and who chose instead to be cremated, with his ashes scattered on the Detroit River.

 His widow, Edith McNaughton Ford, president and owner of the Key Largo Anglers Club in Key Largo, Florida, and a member of the Board of Trustees of Henry Ford Hospital for 36 years, died in a Detroit hospital after a long illness, reported to be cancer of the throat, on August 9, 1980, age 60, and is buried alongside Benson.
 After her husband's death, Edith was living on Lake Shore in Grosse Pointe Shores, Michigan.
-During her final 24 months, she was named executrix of her late husband Benson's will, and eventually inherited 50 million of the 100 million dollar estate.
-She and the remaining Ford family fought off a 25 million lawsuit against her and members of the family by her son, Benson Ford Jr., who alleged financial mismanagement and sought a seat on the Ford Motor Company Board of Directors.
+During her final 24 months, she was named executrix of her late husband Benson's will, and eventually inherited $50 million of the $100 million estate.
+She and the remaining Ford family fought off a $25 million lawsuit against her and members of the family by her son, Benson Ford Jr., who alleged financial mismanagement and sought a seat on the Ford Motor Company Board of Directors.
 In 1986, at age 36, Benson Ford Jr. went to work at Ford as a management trainee.